 There's a lot of misinformation out there, friends.
-I've seen numerous ministry blogs and other church software companies make very misleading claims that Quickbooks doesn't do fund accounting.
+I've seen numerous ministry blogs and other church software companies make very misleading claims that Quickbooks Online doesn't do fund accounting.

 This is false.
 There are literally thousands of churches across North America that are using QB to track their funds.
 I've personally spoken with hundreds of them.
 They are proof positive that it can be done.

 Doing your accounting with QB has a few nice perks:

 Quickbooks is powerful and very comprehensive.
 However, there are some downsides you need to know about.

 Fund accounting in Quickbooks is NOT unicorns and rainbows.
 Below are a few challenges you will definitely face when using Quickbooks products:

 We've finally arrived at the question that brought you to this article.
 So let's get to the brass tacks.

 The truth is that if you use Quickbooks Online, you will have a capable tool that covers your needs.
 But Quickbooks simply was NOT made for churches.
 Your experience with it will probably lead to serious headaches and frustration.

 Unless your church sells something and has Accounts Receivable, a double-entry accounting system like QB isn't for you.
 Non-profit organizations need accountability and simplicity, not a platform that functions as a way to track profits.